putlurusurya/CNNOnFPGA/README.md

 Python notebook contains code for converting onnx model into a python dictionary containing weights and biases.

+Using Tensorflow's post training integer quantization technique to convert floating point weights to integer weights.
+Weights, biases and computation graphs are extracted  from the quantised model

 # Results

 The Hardware accelerator is simulated with the following instructions.